 "Got it?"
 Mr. White persisted.

-"Whatever."
-Jesse cleared his throat.
+"Whatever, Mr. White," Jesse said again.
+He cleared his throat.
 "God.
 I could really go for a cigarette right now."
 Jesse ran a hand through his hair.

 Walt sighed.
 "We have another two hours.
 Maybe even a little less.
 Two hours.
 Can you snap out of it for that long?"
 He eyed the bare hands.
 "Where are your gloves?"

 Jesse shook his arm free defensively and moved away, towards the other side of the lab.
 He did have to snap out of it.
 He knew that.
-He didn't like when his mind controlled him like that, when it froze him.
-He found it harder to control his thoughts recently.
+He didn't like when his mind controlled him like that, when it transported him elsewhere or brought back the pain of recent events.
 But he didn't like being chastised either.

 "Yo, what do you want to hear?"
 Jesse responded irritably.
 He hated the tone Walt was using.
-The tone that made him feel like he was right back in highschool, being chided for being a disobedient student.
+The tone that made him feel like he was right back in high school, being chided for being a tardy or disruptive student.
 "I'm here.
 I'm doing my part.
 Chill."

 Walter eyed him carefully, but moved back to his station as well.
-He started the next part of the process, occasionally glancing up to ensure Jesse was still engaged.
-He was noticing more and more these little moments of Jesse's.
-His mind drifted, his attention was miles away.
-Originally he tied it to the fact that Jesse had been remaining sober.
-Perhaps he was waking up to the fact that he could have lucid, meaningful thoughts.
+He started the next step in their process, occasionally glancing up to ensure Jesse was still engaged.
+Sometimes when these distracted moments of Jesse's happened, he contemplated whether they had anything to do with him staying sober.
+Perhaps he was waking up to the fact that he could have lucid, meaningful thoughts that weren't laced with being high.
 That there was a world outside of the perversion of drugs.
 He shook his head.
-The kid was frustrating today.
+Whatever it was, the kid was frustrating.

 "You know what I mean.
-Working with him in addition to the lab- that's a lot.
-How often does he call you?
-That's probably why you're tired."
+Working with him in addition to the lab.
+How does that even make sense?"

-"If it's too much," Walt started to say, "you need to say something.
-Mike doesn't really need you tailing along anyway."
+"If it's too much," Walt started to say, "then you need to say something.
+Mike doesn't really need you tagging along anyway."

-Jesse glared across the room at him.
+Jesse glared across the room at him at the choice of words.
+Tagging along?
 Again, Walt had to go out of his way to phrase things in a way that made Jesse's blood boil.
-"I don't tail along.
+"I don't tag along.
 I go if he needs me to do something."
 He knew Walt would love a way to make sure he wasn't part of those runs.
-It would be another accomplishment in his step to control all of the processes.
+It would be another thing for him to control and have the final say on.

-There was a skepticism in Walt's voice that made Jesse irritated.
+"No." There was a skepticism in Walt's voice that made Jesse irritated.
 "Like extra security.
 Like keeping an eye out for things.
-Like that.
 I help with the pick-ups.
 The negotiations."

 "Negotiations.
 Really."
 Walter chuckled to himself.
 "Okay."

-Jesse's eyes narrowed.
+Jesse's mind buzzed.
+Impacts the product?
 Ignore him, he told himself.
-Don't get caught up in his words.
 He's doing it on purpose.
 He wants you to react so he can try to find more reasons to criticize your involvement with Mike.
 He's going to get you arguing so he can accuse you of wasting time again.
-"So what exactly did I do wrong today?" he asked.
-"What did I do to impact your product?"
+"So what exactly did I do wrong today?"
+Jesse knew he shouldn't bother continuing the conversation, but he did anyway.
+"What exactly did I do to impact your product?"

-"Jesse.
-You're not, okay?
-Just forget it.
-But you said it yourself.
-Today, you're tired.
+"How about right now, Jesse?
+You're wasting our time.
 You're slow.
 You keep spacing out.
 It's not the first day you've been like this.
-And if you want to get really into details, don't forget that an hour ago you dropped and wasted a full bag of-"
+And if you really want to get into details, don't forget that an hour ago you dropped and wasted a full bag of-"

-"That was an accident!"
-Jesse exclaimed.
+"That was an accident," Jesse objected irritably.
 Why did Walt have to notice every misstep?
 In fact, that's all he ever noticed.
 "And it wasn't a full bag.
-You've never spilled anything?"
+Yo, like you've never spilled anything?"

 "Jesse, listen to me.
 Go.
 Back.
 To.
 Work."
-Walt spoke the words evenly.
+Walt spoke the words calmly but firmly.
+"Enough."
 He met Jesse's eyes.
 The deep blue of Jesse's gaze looked cold, angry.
 But behind his gaze he saw disappointment as well.
 He reminded himself to be careful with his words.
 Be gentle, he told himself.
-"Jesse.
-You're being too defensive."

 "It is," Walt agreed.

-Despite the agreement, Jesse felt betrayed.
-Moments like this, he felt tempted to just walk out.
+Jesse rolled his eyes.
+Despite the agreement, he felt annoyed.
+It was moments like this, when even small comments wound up making him feel so irritated, he felt tempted to just walk out.
 That was his usual method to fix the situation: run away.
 If he was messing up so much, then Walt could cook on his own.
-But the temptation of walking out scared him.
-At some point it would undoubtedly lead to an even bigger argument, where he would be blamed for leaving.
+But the temptation of walking out usually scared him enough to make him stay.
+It would undoubtedly lead to an even bigger argument.
 Then it risked Mike and Gus getting involved.
-He muttered to himself, and started to walk towards the clothing rack, where his jacket and Mr. White's clothing were hanging.
+He muttered a few curses to himself, and started to walk towards the clothing rack, where his jacket and Mr. White's clothing were hanging.